KrunkItDown/Modified-Krunker-Client/README.md

 # How To Setup / Download
 To setup this client read the following post below this comment.
 It will go to detail on how to install the client.

-⚠️ *This client will change the original Krunker.io client so make sure to backup your original client files!* ⚠️
+⚠️ This client will change the original Krunker.io client so make sure to backup your original client files!